Akademy 2017 was such a great experience, that I would love to share with you all in this post.

 It was such pleasure to meet Valorie, Aleix Pol, Albert, Lydia, John Samuel, David, Timothee, Vasudha, Jonathan and so many more active contributes of KDE.

-I have been a part of KDE India conference held in Jaipur in 2016 [conf.kde.in].
+I have been a part of KDE India conference held in Jaipur in 2016.
 Which looked like this:

-When you see this, you find so many students, keen to know about foss and KDE community.
+When you see this, you find so many students, keen to learn about FOSS and KDE community.

 All are budding developers with some spark and unexplored ideas in their mind.
-So such type of conference held by KDE in India help these unexplored ideas to come into execution by using and developing features in the various software build by KDE developers.
+So such type of conferences held by KDE in India help these unexplored ideas to come into execution by using and developing features in the various softwares build by KDE developers.

 This is the group photograph of Akademy 2017 attendees.
-They are the backbone of all softwares in KDE.
+They are the backbone of all softwares in KDE, expert and deeply involved in contributing in KDE.

 I would like to thank KDE for giving me this opportunity.
 It has added great experience and wonderful memories to my journey of foss development